MyKo101/Thesis/thesis.utf8.md

 Clinical prediction models (CPMs) are statistical models/algorithms that aim to predict the presence (diagnostic) or furture occurence (prognostic) of an event of interest, conditional on a set of predictor variables.
 Before they be implemented in practice, CPMs must be robustly validated.
 They need to be validated before they are used and a fundamental test of their validity is calibration: the agreement between observed and predicted outcomes.
 This requires that among individuals with $p\%$ risk of an event, $p\%$ of those have the event across the full risk range [@steyerberg_clinical_2008].
 The simplest assessment of calibration is the calibration-in-the-large, which tests for agreement in mean calibration (the weakest form of calibration) [@calster_calibration_2016-1].
 With continuous or binary outcomes, such a test is straight-forward: it can be translated to a test for a zero intercept in a regression model with an appropriately transformed linear predictor as an offset, and no other predictors.
 More complicated measurements of calibration can also be assessed to descibe how calibration changes across the risk range, such as calibration slope (see Appendix \@ref(chap-IPCW-logistic-supp)).
 Calibration alone is not enough to fully assess a model's performance however and so we also need measures of discrimination (how well models discern between different patients), e.g the c-statistic and overall accuracy, e.g. the Brier Score.

 In the case of time to event models, however, estimation of calibration is complicated in three ways.
 First, calibration can be computed at multiple time-points and one must decide which time-points to evaluate, and how to integrate over these time-points.
 The choice and combination of time-points determines what we mean by calibration; this is problem-specific and not the focus of this paper.
 Calibration can also be integrated over time using the martingale residuals [@crowson_assessing_2016]; however we focus on the case where calibration at a specific time point is of interest - e.g. as is common in clinical decision support.
 Second, there exists no explicit intercept in the model because of the non-parametric baseline hazard function [@royston_external_2013].
 The lack of intercept can be overcome provided sufficient information concerning the baseline survival curve is available (although this is rarely the case as seen in QRISK [@hippisley-cox_2007], ASCVD [@goff_2013_2014] and ASSIGN [@de_la_iglesia_performance_2011].
 Once this is established, estimated survival probabilities are available.

-Third, censoring needs to be handled in an appropriate way.
-This is commonly overcome by using Kaplan-Meier estimates  [@royston_external_2013;@hippisley-cox_derivation_2007], but the censoring assumptions required for the Kaplan-Meier estimate are stronger than those required for the Cox model: the former requiring unconditional independence (random censoring), the latter requiring independence conditional on covariates only.
+Third, censoring needs to be handled in an appropriate way. <mark>This is the core message of this paper</mark>.
+Censoring is commonly overcome by using Kaplan-Meier estimates  [@royston_external_2013;@hippisley-cox_derivation_2007], but the censoring assumptions required for the Kaplan-Meier estimate are stronger than those required for the Cox model: the former requiring unconditional independence (random censoring), the latter requiring independence conditional on covariates only.
 This is a problem because when miscalibration is found using this approach, it is not clear whether this is genuine miscalibration or a consequence of the different censoring assumptions.
 Royston [@royston_tools_2014;@royston_tools_2015] has proposed the comparison of KM curves within risk groups, which alleviates the strength of the independence assumption required for the censoring handling to be comparable between the Cox model and the KM curves (since the KM curves now only assume independent censoring within risk group).
 In these papers a fractional polynomial approach to estimating the baseline survival function (and thus being able to share it efficiently) is also provided.
 However, this does not allow calculations of the overall calibration of the model, which is of primary interest here.

-QRISK used the overall KM approach in the 2007 paper [@hippisley-cox_derivation_2007] with good results (6.34% predicted vs 6.25% observed in women and 8.86% predicted vs 8.88% observed in men), but worse results in the QRISK3 update [@hippisley-cox_development_2017] (4.7% predicted v 5.8% observed in women and 6.4% predicted vs 7.5% observed in men ).
-This may be because, as follow-up extends, the dependence of censoring on the covariates increases (QRISK had 12 years follow-up, QRISK3 had 18) and an important change between the update was the lower age limit moved from 35 to 25, as well as the implementation of QRISK in clinical practice [**I remember discussing this with Alex & Matt a while ago as to whether the use of QRISK had a feedback loop when updated after it's own implementation.
-Did this go any further?**].
+QRISK used the overall KM approach in the 2007 paper [@hippisley-cox_derivation_2007] ~~with good results~~ <mark>demonstrating adequate calibration</mark> (6.34% predicted vs 6.25% observed in women and 8.86% predicted vs 8.88% observed in men), ~~but worse results~~ <mark>but miscalibration</mark> in the QRISK3 update [@hippisley-cox_development_2017] (4.7% predicted v 5.8% observed in women and 6.4% predicted vs 7.5% observed in men ).
+This may be because, as follow-up extends, the dependence of censoring on the covariates increases (QRISK had 12 years follow-up, QRISK3 had 18). ~~and an important change between the update was the lower age limit moved from 35 to 25, as well as the implementation of QRISK in clinical practice [**I remember discussing this with Alex & Matt a while ago as to whether the use of QRISK had a feedback loop when updated after it's own implementation.
+Did this go any further?**].~~

 Royston [@royston_tools_2014] also presented an alternative approach for calibration at external validation.
 He uses the approach of pseudo-observations, as described by Perme and Anderson [@perme_checking_2008] to overcome the censoring issue and produce observed probabilities at individual level; however, this assumes that censoring is independent of covariates.